Rock Radio Heaven (E-F)

 Note: PD at WFIL, WOAI, WHAM, WKBO and WKBW.
 Owned two stations through his company, Fennessy Broadcasting Stations Corporation.
 Died of a stroke at the age of 63.

 Also known as: Birth name was Elbert Ferguson

 Notes: Called the "Branch Rickey" of radio, Ferguson helped break radio's colour barrier in the deep south with the hiring at WDIA of radio legend Nat D. Williams.
 Co-founded and owned WDIA, the first African-American targeted station.

 Died: December 2, 2006

-Stations: CFOR Orillia, Ont., CKWW Kitchener, Ont., CKEY Toronto, CJCA Edmonton, CKGM, CJAD Montreal.
-Also worked in Chatham, Ont.
+Stations: CFOR Orillia, Ontario, CKWW Kitchener, Ontario, CKEY Toronto, CJCA Edmonton, CKGM, CJAD Montreal.
+Also worked in Chatham, Ontario